What are the Compliance Guidelines?

 If you held a surplus lines license at any time during a year and wrote no business for that year, do you still have to file a tax report with the Comptroller?

 As long as you held a license for one day during the year, and even if you wrote no business, you are required to file a surplus lines tax return.
-Please call the Comptroller's office at (512) 463-4074 if you have additional questions.
+Please call the Comptroller's office at (512)463-4276 if you have additional questions, or email them at firstname.lastname@example.org.

 Does Texas publish an "export list?"